mp-designer/mp-designer.github.io/src/about.md

 My experience includes:

-• Complex ecosystems, CRMs, and admin panels
+• Complex ecosystems, ERP, CRMs, and admin panels
 • MVPs and concept design for startups
 • Mobile apps and responsive websites
 • Design systems and guidelines